Search Contact us عربي

 Notably, 32% of UAE respondents reported high vitality levels, surpassing the global average of 17%.
 This underscores the effectiveness of the UAE's strategies in promoting holistic wellbeing.
 The study also examines stress levels, work-life balance, and the impact of the global inflation crisis, shedding light on both the challenges and opportunities in the region's health and wellbeing landscape.

-Jérôme Droesch expressed: "This year's Vitality Report is a testament to the UAE's resilience and dedication to holistic health.
+Jérôme Droesch expressed: "This year's Cigna Healthcare Vitality Study is a testament to the UAE's resilience and dedication to holistic health.
 The high vitality scores reported in this study, as well as the country’s focus on mental, emotional, and social aspects of health amid global challenges reflect our community's strength and the need for continued emphasis on comprehensive wellbeing strategies.
 Cigna Healthcare is proud to be a key contributor to the country’s leading model for health and wellbeing."

 The launch of the Cigna Healthcare Vitality Study was marked by a media roundtable, featuring prominent panelists who shared their expertise and insights.
-Among the distinguished participants were Jerome Droesch, CEO of Domestic Health and Health Services at Cigna International Health; Dr. Louise Lambert, the Head of Happiness Policy, Programming, and Research and David Mackenzie, Group Managing Director at Mackenzie Jones Middle East.
+Among the distinguished participants were Jérôme Droesch, CEO of Domestic Health and Health Services at Cigna International Health; Dr. Louise Lambert, the Head of Happiness Policy, Programming, and Research and David Mackenzie, Group Managing Director at Mackenzie Jones Middle East.

 The discussions delved into key topics, including the evolving landscape of health and wellbeing, the impact on corporates, the needs of the UAE population concerning mental health, and the differences in mental health care access between the UAE and other countries.
 The roundtable provided a platform for in-depth analysis and dialogue on the vital trends identified in the survey, offering valuable perspectives on the challenges and opportunities in the realm of holistic health.